KarsMulder/evsieve/README.md

 The command is executed asynchronously, which means that the processing of events will *not* halt until the command's execution has completed.
 In case the command takes sufficiently long to complete and the user presses keys sufficiently fast, it may be possible to trigger the hook again before the command's execution has finished, which will lead to multiple copies of the command being executed simultaneously.

 Any processes spawned by `exec-shell` that are still running when evsieve exits will be sent a SIGTERM signal.
+This is may change in future versions of evsieve.

 **Toggles**